Skip to main content

 (3) At the director's discretion, a comparable land appraisal may be required.
 The party responsible for incurring the cost of the comparable land appraisal will be determined by the director prior to phase three "Purchase Agreement/Contingency" of the application period.

-(4) The applicant completing a present condition report using a template provided by the director as specified in rule 901-2-08 of the Administrative Code.
+(4) A present condition report completed by the local sponsor using a template provided by the director as specified in rule 901-2-08 of the Administrative Code.

 (5) Such other information as is necessary and useful to determine that the property is appropriate for inclusion, as requested by the director.